 Man Chest Fat vs Gynecomastia: How to Tell the Difference

 Chest fat vs gynecomastia: How can you tell which one you have?
-Do you need gynecomastia surgery for either one?
+Do you need gynecomastia breast surgery for either one?
 Can you get rid of gynecomastia with diet and exercise?

 Before we answer these questions one by one, we must clarify exactly what gynecomastia is … and what it isn’t.